tinghe14/NLP-Papers/README.md

 8. 8.
 Alignment instead of RL
 -->
 ## 2020
-1. Paper - [Lanugage Models are Few-shot Learners](https://arxiv.org/abs/2005.14165): 'the performance of fine-tuned models on specific benchmarks, even when it is nominally at human-level, may exaggerate actual performance on the underlying task' <a id='lmsfewshortlearner'></a>
+1. Paper - [Lanugage Models are Few-shot Learners](https://arxiv.org/abs/2005.14165): the performance of fine-tuned models on specific benchmarks, even when it is nominally at human-level, may exaggerate actual performance on the underlying task <a id='lmsfewshortlearner'></a>
     - [note](https://github.com/tinghe14/NLP-Papers/blob/ba4b2784f280fbe784de215651e51592367e8bed/large%20language%20model/2_LM_few_shot_learners/2%20note.md)
 ## Other
 1. Cousera - DeepLearning.AI ChatGPT Prompt Enginnering for Developers: